October 10, 2024

 6. Pests and Diseases

-Pests like spider mites and diseases such as fungal infections can cause stress and deformities in spider plants, leading to bent leaves.
+Pests like spider mites and diseases like fungal infections will stress and cause deformities in spider plants.
+This can cause the leaves to bend too.

 Fix: